St Neots Quads: 79th birthday

 The Mirror (newspaper) ran a headline on the 79th birthday in 2014, "Fourmidable: The world's oldest quads toast their 79th birthday against all the odds".
 Some information about their adult life was published in the article:

 Ann moved to a nearby town and had three children with husband Bob Browning, later finding work as a school assistant.
 The three boys served stints in the Army and the RAF before going their separate ways.
 Dad-of-five Ernest worked at a power station and settled in Abingdon, Oxfordshire.
 Dad-of-three Paul started life as a boatbuilder but went on to work as an animal breeder near his home in Cambridgeshire.
 And dad-of-two Michael emigrated to South Africa where he worked for Kodak film.
 Between them, the quads now have 13 children, 23 grandchildren, and three great-grandchildren.
 Their father Walter died aged 64 while their Mother Doris passed away at the age of 74.

 The St Neots quads are thought to be the oldest quads in the world.

+Michael died on 20 September 2025, Paul on 29 September and Ann on Christmas Day that same year.